The eLicensing system is back online. The launch of the new and improved system has been postponed to spring 2021. Learn more.

 - If you already hold a valid, CDE-issued educational credential and have consistently maintained an active credential (authorization or license) since you submitted your fingerprints, you can skip this step.
 We reserve the right to evaluate your application for adherence to the fingerprint requirements and will notify you by email should any follow-up be needed.

-- If you have submitted fingerprints for CDE credentialing in the past, but allowed all credentials to lapse and have held no active credential for a period exceeding 1 year, you must submit a new set of fingerprints.
+- If you have submitted fingerprints for CDE credentialing in the past, but allowed all credentials to lapse, you must submit a new set of fingerprints.

 - Confirm you have a valid form of government-issued identification.